Davidevlops/My-2024/README.md

 I learnt a lot from my errors and i promised myself i would do better next time.
 Around August, I got a message from the guy who introduced me to his Nigeria CEO based in Germany of which i didn't pass the CEO's interview.
 The guy wanted me to build something amazing.
 I told him the amount he was offering was relatively low.
 He said it was just an internship.
 Since i was jobless and felt like diving into reverse engineering some of the apps that had the features he wanted, I decided to jump on the project.
 I got some hack about the project and i dived in.

-To fully concentrate in his project, I resigned at the school i teach around september because i'm really not good at multitasking and also the work was becoming too demanding.
+To fully concentrate on his project, I had to resign at the school i teaching around september because i'm really not good at multitasking.
+Moreover, his project was too demanding.

 Focusing on the project was one the mistakes i made as i later noticed the guy dosen't really knows what he wants.
 I started doing the plan of project backend and implememting faetures only for the guy to come and say he wants it another way.
 It became painfull but i persevered.